SUNET/te-canvas-front/README.md

 ## Multiple platform setup

 Each platform has its own API server.
 In front of this they all share one single LTI server.
 The JWTs which accompany browser requests contain information about their source platform.
-The LTI server uses this information to determine which API server to forward each incoming request to.
+The LTI server uses this information to determine which API server to forward incoming requests to.